ethanp/trracker-meteor/readme.md

     1. I.e. only show a user their tasks
     2. Don't have the code talk about whether or not a task is public

+### Lessons Learnt

+1. `Session` collection does not last across refreshes.
+    * I'm not entirely sure how it's useful then...

 ### Next steps

 1. Add "categories" (via routing?)